PAndreew/vigil_vite/README.md

 ## 🐛 Bugs

 Due to the browsers' highly event-driven nature and the plethora of frameworks employed for web development it is quite tricky build robust features that works across the large majority of AI chatbot websites.
+Currently it seems that the tool messes with AI Studio's (Google) paste functionality, but it also has saving issues after recent updates so we have to investigate that.
+Please if you find any bugs open an issue.

 ## 🤝 Contributing